apollo-lhc/ApolloSM_plugin/README.txt

 =================================================================================
 == Basic Build instructions
 =================================================================================
 To build this code, you will need uhal, UIO uHAL,BUTool, and the BUTool IPBUS helpers.
+You will also needs systemd-devel for the standalone programs.

 It is easiest to build this repo when it is in the plugins dir of BUTool.